5h4d0wn1k/ssh-hardening-checker/README.md

 ---

-**Remember**: Always get explicit authorization before testing any SSH server!
+**Remember**: Always implement SSH hardening recommendations on your servers!